 Filaggrin variations are also constitute a significant risk factor for developing atopic dermatitis.
-Both ichthyoses and atopic dermatitis, that result from defective formation of the surface barrier, are characterized by skin microbiome dysbiosis.
-Atopic dermatitis is considered one of the risk factors for surgical site infection characterized by Staphylococcus aureus colonization.
-A similar mechanism may be applicable in ichthyosis.
-The correlation between atopy and chronic fungal infection is also acknowledged, in relation to T-helper 1 and T-helper 2 imbalances.
+Both ichthtyoses and atopic dermatitis, that result from defective formation of the surface barrier, are characterized by skin microbiome dysbiosis.
+Atopic dermatitis is considered one of the risk factors for surgical site infection characterized by Staphylococcus aureus colonization.12 A similar mechanism may be applicable in ichthyosis as well.
+The correlation between atopy and chronic fungal infection is also acknowledged, particularly in relation to T-helper 1 and T-helper 2 imbalances.
 Similarly, patients with ichthyoses appear to be at a elevated risk of developing cutaneous fungal infections.
 Consequently, compromised barrier function may cause complications like bacterial, viral and fungal colonization and infections in the skin.

 A surgical site infection refers to an infection in the incision or organ/space at the operation site, occurring within 30 days following surgery.
 Risk factors for surgical site infection encompass factors indicating the level of microbial contamination, surgical procedure characteristics, and host susceptibility markers.
-Some of the patient susceptibility factors for cesarean section include obesity, perioperative hyperglicemia, smoking, emergency cesarean delivery, increased depth of subcutaneous tissue, vagina colonization with pathogenic microorganisms.14 However, skin barrier diseases such as ichthyoses are among the patient characteristics that are not adequately paid attention to in these lists.
-We suggest that, as supported by other cases, patients with ichthyoses undergoing surgery may be at higher risk of infection with possible mechanisms as discussed above.2,6,13
+Some of the patient susceptibility factors for cesarean section include obesity, perioperative hyperglicemia, smoking, nutritional status, emergency cesarean delivery, increased depth of subcutaneous tissue, coexistent infection at a remote body site, vagina colonization with pathogenic microorganisms.
+However, compromised skin barrier diseases such as ichthyoses are among the patient characteristics that are not adequately paid attention to in these lists and studies.
+We suggest that, as supported by other cases, patients with ichthyoses undergoing surgery may be at higher risk of infection with possible mechanisms as discussed above.

 The treatment of postoperative patients with such diseases should prioritize wound healing, improving skin barrier function, and prevention of infection.
 Women with ichthyoses necessitate specialized care during childbirth and surgical procedures, particularly cesarean sections.
-Utilizing chlorhexidine-alcohol for preoperative skin cleansing appears to be preferable choice over povidoneiodine, as it has demonstrated superior protection against incisional infections.
+Besides the standard preventive measures in hospitals, these patients require additional care for managing their skin disorder.
+Utilizing chlorhexidine-alcohol for preoperative skin cleansing appears to be preferable choice over povidone-iodine, as it has demonstrated superior protection against incisional infections.
+Furthermore, the use of iodine-based disinfectants may lead to excessively dry skin, skin irritation, and even burns.
 The standard antiseptic skin preparation in our hospital involves 10% povidone-iodine solution.

 However, povidone-iodine may have exacerbated xerosis and potentially induced a disease flare-up.